 Giraffes are born standing up, and as a result, will spend most of their lives this way.
 In fact, a baby giraffe learns to walk extremely quickly.
 They will normally know how to move around on their feet within an hour!
 That’s showing us!

 6. You can’t outpace a giraffe!

 Giraffes are amazingly speedy on the ground.
 They are thought to be able to cover ground at around 35 miles per hour.

 Giraffes are, unsurprisingly, the tallest mammals currently living on land.
-It’s thought that the tallest giraffe, likely to be a male, can grow to around 18 feet tall.
+It’s thought that the tallest giraffes, likely to be male, can grow to around 18 feet tall.
 That’s over three times as tall as most humans!

 The average giraffe is unlikely to need much sleep.
 In fact, it’s likely unheard of for a giraffe to sleep more than half an hour in a 24 hour period.

 9. The height is all to do with trees!

 Giraffes evolved to be so tall so that they can easily reach trees for their own, unique food supply.
 However, their amazing stature also allows them to easily look out for sneaky land predators such as hyenas.